wolf-adam-eily/rnaseq_for_model_plant/README.md

 Play around and familiarize yourself with Cytoscape.
 It is a very handy tool!

 We see we have one large central network which connects to two small networks.
 Lastly, we have a peripheral network which seems to be distinct.
-There simply is too much going on here for us to extract much meaningful information.
-Let's pare down our information.
+There simply is too much going on here for us to extract much meaningful  Information.
+Let's pare down our  Information.
 Instead of creating a network based on genes, let's instead create a network based on the groups.
 That is, should a gene appear in three distinct groups, 1, 2, 3, we could create a network simply with the nodes 1, 2, 3.
 We have approximately 200 genes, but only 21 groups!
-We know all the groups to which each gene belongs, so no information will be lost.
+We know all the groups to which each gene belongs, so no  Information will be lost.
 Let's combine all of our groupings from the clusters of 3, 6, and 12:

 <pre style="color: silver; background: black;">clusters_of_3 = read.csv("clusters_of_3.csv",header=F)
 clusters_of_6 = read.csv("clusters_of_6.csv",header=F)